 Below a selection of work from online workshop ‘The Power of 3’ in conjunction with Textileartist.org Stitch Club

 DETAILS OF WORKSHOP CONTENT

-Workshop 1 • Every Picture Tells a Story – 2 to 5 day workshop
+Every Picture tells a Story – 3/5 day workshop

 A Focus on the Narrative

 The aim of the workshop is to encourage exploration and experimentation with different ways to tell your own story using images and anecdotes to convey ideas, thoughts and memories.
 This workshop will focus on the narrative by looking at the different ways of working figuratively from the from the substantial and serious to the light-hearted and whimsical

 During the workshop you will start a piece of work using your own drawings or photographs as inspiration.
 You also have the option to add text and narrative elements.
 A guide to choosing a starting image will be provided.

 By the end of the workshop participants will have a piece of work started to continue to work on at home.

 Comments from ‘Every Picture Tells a Story’ workshops